 1800 Orleans St. Baltimore, MD 21287

-Dr. Fawaz Al Ammary is an Assistant Professor of Medicine in the division of Nephrology at the Johns Hopkins University School of Medicine.
-He is a Transplant Nephrologist and Medical Director of Living Donor Kidney Transplantation at Johns Hopkins Hospital.
-His areas of clinical expertise include Live Kidney Donor Evaluation and Management, Live Kidney Donor Hypertension, Kidney Paired Donation, Kidney Transplantation, Pancreas Transplantation, and Transplant Medicine.
+Dr. Fawaz Al Ammary is the Medical Director of Living Donor Kidney Transplantation at the Johns Hopkins Hospital.
+He is an Assistant Professor of Medicine and a Transplant Nephrologist in the division of Nephrology at the Johns Hopkins University School of Medicine.
+His areas of clinical expertise include Living Kidney Donor Evaluation and Management, Live Kidney Donor Hypertension, Kidney Paired Donation, Kidney Transplantation, Pancreas Transplantation, and Transplant Medicine.

 Dr. Al Ammary earned his M.B.B.Ch.
 (MD) at the University of Cairo Faculty of Medicine.
 He completed his residency at the Case Western Reserve University (MetroHealth Medical Center) and performed nephrology and transplant nephrology fellowship at the University of Colorado Denver School of Medicine.